Scottish Canals Statement of Expenditure 2017/18:

 Statement of Efficiency, Effectiveness and Economy

 Scottish Canals is committed to delivering increased value through improvements in the economy, efficiency and effectiveness of its functions.
 As part of the Efficient Government Programme, Scottish Canals had a cumulative target of achieving £300k of efficiency savings by the end of the 2016/17 financial year.
-By the end of this financial year, Scottish Canals had achieved savings of £321k through the implementation of projects which have reduced expenditure and increased efficiency across the organisation, delivered by cumulative efficiencies achieved across a range of projects, specifically contract savings through the use of collaborative contracts as well as bespoke contracts for planned and reactive property maintenance, diving services, and a number of engineering and construction works.
+By the end of this financial year, Scottish Canals had achieved savings of £306k through the implementation of projects which have reduced expenditure and increased efficiency across the organisation, delivered by cumulative efficiencies achieved across a range of projects, specifically contract savings through the use of collaborative contracts as well as bespoke contracts for planned and reactive property maintenance, diving services, and a number of engineering and construction works.

 Promotion of Sustainable Growth

 The canals of Scotland are part of a working, living waterway network, used for navigation, regeneration, tourism and general recreation.
 Scottish Canals is committed to integrating the needs of those who visit and use the network with the actions needed to protect and enhance the canal environment and while complying with legislation and regulation, Scottish Canals aims to consistently achieve good practice and continually improve its environmental performance.

 Where judgments have to be made between competing resources and conflicting activities, Scottish Canals will take the long term and strategic view.
 In doing so, it is presumed that this will favour the conservation of the environment.

 During 2017/18, there has been continued careful management of environmental impact, including reducing the use of non-renewable resources, minimising waste, conserving water resources, promoting biodiversity and the prevention of pollution.